 The following can cause missing spans:

-* The Microsatellite dropped the span (for example, your Microsatellite pool is not auto-scaling to keep up with traffic)
+* The Collector or Microsatellite dropped the span (for example, your Microsatellite pool is not auto-scaling to keep up with traffic)

 * The tracer dropped the span (for example, your application crashed or never called span.flush() )